vollenia/Portfolio/README.md

 Ultimately, the audio-visual model delivers an overall performance increase of **8.57%** over the audio baseline and **10.30%** over the video baseline.

 # [Project 2: Text Generation](https://github.com/vollenia/text_generation)
-The goal of this project is to train a language model on a random text and generate new text by utilizing this language model.
+The goal of this project is to automatically train a language model given a random text and generate new text by utilizing this language model.

 Main steps:
 * Splitting training data (text) into individual tokens (words / punctuation marks)